 I’ve always loved my baby blanket.
 My blanket had an elephant print on it and I called it “elephant-pei” (“pei” meaning blanket in Chinese).
-That’s where Ellie Fun Day came from – it’s an alliteration in honor of my beloved baby blanket!
+That’s where Ellie Fun Day came from – it’s an homage to my beloved baby blanket!
 I really LOVED my blanket and it gave me a sense of warmth and security in a scary and unassuming world.
 When I was a kid, my mom would wash it, hang it on the line and I would go outside, grab the corner of the blankie and wait for it to dry.
 That’s how attached I was to my “ellie-fun-pei”!

 Two years ago my husband and I were in India, serving with an organization that worked among marginalized untouchable caste people.
 One day we were touring the organization’s facility and noticed that they had a room full of sewing and embroidery machines.
-As we learned about their desire to start a work program for local untouchable women, we knew our being in India was no coincidence.
+As we learned about their desire to start a work program for local untouchable women, we knew being in India was no coincidence.

 – Sarah, chief blankie crafter